simon-frankau/tray-racer/convergence-test/README.md

 graph), but this is below the error-per-distance we care about of 1.0e-5.
 As long as the proxy value is below about 1.0e-4, the error should be sufficiently small.

+## What now?

+Given this, I've implemented adaptive step sizing (fixed step sizing is now only used if you ask for it), and the visual results look good to me, while render time has sped up around three-fold.

+I'm sure there are other tweaks I can do, but this is good for now.